 Summary : Sail in comfort aboard a luxurious and comfortable ship through the Drake Passage and along the Antarctic Peninsula with the ambition of crossing the Antarctic Circle.
-In the waterways of the Antarctic Peninsula, you will spend your days exploring by inflatable Zodiac boats and marvel up close at nature’s glory.
+In the waterways of the Antarctic Peninsula you will spend your days exploring by inflatable Zodiac boats and marvel up close at nature’s glory.
 Plan to sail south of the Antarctic Circle and into Matha Strait or Marguerite Bay.
-Given favorable ice conditions, you will push your exploration even further southward, looking for historic and wildlife sites.
+Given favorable ice conditions, the exploration will push even further southward, looking for historic and wildlife sites.
 At Half Moon Island you will visit a breeding colony of chinstrap penguins that share their territory with fur seals and blue-eyed shags.
-Be on the lookout for the gentle humpback whale dining on krill in its feeding grounds and possibly have an opportunity to spot Orca and Minke whales as you go.
+Be on the lookout for gentle humpback whales dining on krill in their feeding grounds and possibly have an opportunity to spot orca and minke whales as you go.
 With camping and kayaking options, this expedition promises to facilitate an unparalleled and intimate encounter with the Great White Continent.

 Arrive in Ushuaia anytime today.
 Enjoy a complimentary stay at the beautiful Arakur Hotel & Resort.
 Explore the trails, rejuvenate with a spa day, head into town, or simply relax and take in your surroundings.
 Your optional evening briefing is a great opportunity for you to ask questions and to meet some of your fellow travelers.
 Enjoy a complimentary buffet breakfast in the morning.

-From your most southerly point (south of the Antarctic Circle), you will make your way north, cruising through the narrow waterways and channels of the Antarctic Peninsula.
+As you head south across the Bransfield Strait, you will sail towards the Antarctic Circle.
+From your most southerly point (south of the Antarctic Circle), you will make your way back north, cruising through the narrow waterways and channels of the Antarctic Peninsula.

 Bid farewell to the enchanting icescapes of the Antarctic Peninsula as you make your way north again, heading across the Antarctic Convergence and the Drake Passage.
 Continue to enjoy your ship's presentation series and wildlife spotting.
 Sailing back to Ushuaia through the Beagle Channel, you will celebrate the conclusion of your expedition with a special slideshow.